yola/demands/README.markdown

 demands is a base HTTP service client class on top of [requests][2].

-By default it "demands" successful response from API endpoints, otherwise it raises an exception.
+By default it "demands" successful responses from API endpoints, otherwise it raises an exception.

 Written and used by the folks at Yola to support our [free website builder][1].